Working with a Ghostwriter – What steps should you take?

 Never pay a ghostwriter the entire fee upfront.
 It’s a recipe for disaster.
 The writer will have no motivation to complete the book, or if they do, it likely won’t be done by the pre-determined deadline.

-However, your ghostwriter will need to be paid something ahead of the writing.
-The first segment is always the most time consuming because it includes the outlining and research phase, which is why it often requires the largest payment.
+However, your ghostwriter will need to be paid something before they can begin writing (I request 25%).
+The first segment is always the most time consuming because it includes the outlining and research phase.

 When you realize that you will be working with a ghostwriter, you should begin gathering all your research information and notes together.
-Think about what your writer will need in order to tell your story or prepare your nonfiction manual.
+Think about what your writer will need in order to tell your story (or prepare your business book).

-Sure, you can pay the writer to do all the research, but remember you are the best source for information on your book!
+Sure, you can pay the writer to do all the research, but remember you are the best source for your book’s information!
 Also, the cost for your ghostwriter will increase substantially if the writer needs to research from scratch.
 In the long run, it will save you money and time if you can do the bulk of the research for your writer.

 Your ghostwriter will email you segments of the book on a regular basis.
 Make sure to read the pieces and provide the writer with detailed feedback.
 If it is good, tell your ghostwriter why it works.
 If it isn’t, tell him or her why it doesn’t work.

 It is a bad idea to wait until the entire rough draft is written to tell your writer what you think of the book.
-By then, it may be difficult to change things, not to mention time consuming which can push your project past its deadline.
+By then, it may be difficult to change the course of the story.